sujay-143-143/Ai-Assistant/README.md

 - Home automation: It can perform various tasks such as controlling smart devices with the help of python.
 - Extensibility: The codebase is designed to be modular and easily extensible, allowing developers to add new features and functionalities.

+## Setup
+-Install all the required library.
+-Install the chrome according to your chrome version.

+## Warning ⚠️
+-Wrong wire connection can leads to short-circuit and may damage your whole system.